geoffgordon/2022-sp-10-606-607/syllabus-and-lecture-outline.md

 # Computational Foundations for ML

-UPDATE: For the first two weeks of the semester, classes will be remote via Zoom.
-To get the Zoom link, please log into Piazza or Canvas (see the [Technology](#technology) section below for links).
-CMU is returning to in-person lectures shortly; we'll discuss in class. {.question}
+UPDATE: ~~For the first two weeks of the semester, classes will be remote via Zoom.
+To get the Zoom link, please log into Piazza or Canvas (see the [Technology](#technology) section below for links).~~ CMU is returning to in-person classes on 1/31/22. {.question}

 ## Overview